anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 - Alberto Alvarellos González (UDC): Product Owner
 - Amy Briggs (Seneca): Documentation Manager

+Group 5-UDC-Seneca followed the Agile Scrum methodology to complete the project.

 ### About Agile and Scrum
-**Agile** is an approach to project management emphasizing completing chunks of work across the project in weekly or biweekly "sprints" with continuous collaboration and improvement throughout.
-This is in contrast to the **Waterfall** approach where one component or phase of the project must be finished before another one can be started.
+**Agile** is a software project management approach or philosophy that emphasizes early and continuous delivery of software to the customer and values "individuals and interactions over processes and tools, working software over comprehensive documentation, customer collaboration over contract negotiation, and responding to change over following a plan" (Beck et al, 2001).
+The Agile approach involves completing chunks of work in short phases often called "sprints," responding to change quickly, and collaborating and improving on the product throughout.
+This is in contrast to the **Waterfall** approach where one component or phase of the project must be finished before another one can be started and consequently is not often able to respond to change quickly or deviate from a set plan.

-There are different manifestations of the Agile methodology.
-The UDC-Seneca COIL project followed the **Scrum** method.
+There are different methods that follow Agile principles, and Group 5-UDC-Seneca followed **Scrum**, a common one.

 In Scrum:
 - sprints are short - in this project, they were just one week long